 17 Habits of a Valued Te Tiriti o Waitangi Partner

-17 habits we can practice as Edmund Hillary Fellows to ensure we honour and role model good Treaty partner relationships with Māori.
-These habits were written by Faumuina Felolini Tafuna’i for the Social Inclusion Workstream, with input from the Kāhui Māori.
+17 habits we can practice as Tangata Tiriti to ensure we honour and role model good Treaty partner relationships with Māori.
+These habits were written by Faumuina Felolini Maria Tafuna’i for the Edmund Hillary Fellowship social inclusion workstream, with input from the Kāhui Māori.

 Regarding Te Tiriti o Waitangi

 1. I am my own teacher and educate myself about Te Tiriti o Waitangi through the wealth of resources out there.

 2. I honour Te Tiriti o Waitangi according to Māori; and where Te Tiriti is not being upheld, especially when Māori are absent, I make that known.

 3. I promote Māori as Mana Whenua and Tangata Whenua and understand that in Aotearoa New Zealand - we are a multi-cultural country on a bi-cultural platform with Māori as one partner, and non-Maori as the other.